How Much Deposit Do You Need for a Mortgage UK?

 Open a Lifetime ISA

-If you are aged 18–39 and buying your first home, a LISA gives you a 25% government bonus on up to £4,000 per year.
-That is up to £1,000 of free money annually.
-The account must be open for at least 12 months before you can use the funds.
+If you are 18 to 39 and buying your first home, a LISA adds a 25% government bonus on up to £4,000 a year, so up to £1,000 of free money.
+The account has to be open for at least 12 months before you can use the funds.

 - 03